-All events in the area have been cancelled, and it’s recommended that everyone stay at home when possible.
-But life has to go on to some degree, so if you have to be out and about for work or other reasons, be sure to follow precautions as recommended by the Ohio Department of Health.
-Other illnesses are still going around the area, including strep and influenza, so even if you aren’t at risk, it pays to be vigilant about your health and wellness.
+All gathering events in the area have been cancelled so far, and it’s recommended that you continue to maintain proper distance from those outside of your family.
+But life has to go on, so if you have to be out and about for work or other reasons, be sure to follow precautions as recommended by the Ohio Department of Health.
+Some of the basic recommendations include maintaining 6 ft distance, wearing masks, and frequent hand washing/sanitizing.
+Most importantly, if you or someone you have been in recent contact with are showing any symptoms, you should remain home or call your healthcare provider for guidance.

 Free resources in Columbus during closures and cancellations